SarahBeecroft/ables/faq.md

 ## How can I see what software and workflows are available at NCI?

-Please see [this page](resources.html) for more information on the software and workflows available at the NCI.
+Please see [the resources page](resources.html) for more information on the software that is available at the NCI.

 ## Where can I go for help or to ask further questions?